 Gray-box Model Predictive Control framework

-Gray-box MPC for noninteracting ABPs
+Gray-box MPC for interacting ABPs

 System: Magnetic-like actuator on Active Brownian Particles